RomainChaumontet/Unikie-Academy-Exercises/C++_hands_on_programming_RC/Documentation/Error_Handling.md

 The test case for this handling error is named `KillingAProgram` and is in the Gtest file corresponding to each protocol.

 ## Case if the IPC channel already exists
+### Queue
+If a queue is already opened and has 0 messages on it, the program will do nothing specific.

+If a queue is already opened and has some messages on it:
+* ipc_sendfile will throw with the statement: ` Error.
+A queue some messages already exists.\n"`
+* ipc_receivefile will throw only because ipc_sendfile won't connect.

 ## Case if an argument is given after the protocol name